A detailed history and physical examination, including a digital rectal examination, is the first step in the evaluation of constipation.

 AS declares that he is on the advisory board for Ironwood Pharmaceuticals.

-Dr Satish Rao and Dr Amol Sharma would like to gratefully acknowledge Dr Humberto Sifuentes and Dr Ashok Attaluri, previous contributors to this monograph.
+Dr Satish Rao and Dr Amol Sharma would like to gratefully acknowledge Dr Humberto Sifuentes and Dr Ashok Attaluri, previous contributors to this topic.
 HS declares that he has no competing interests.
-AA is an author of one reference cited in this monograph.
+AA is an author of one reference cited in this topic.

 Abteilung fur Innere Medizin